regolith-labs/ore-cli/README.md

 these scripts.

 ## Setting up a wallet
-Each miner needs a wallet to mine to.
+Each miner requires a unique wallet to mine to.
 For testing purposes, you can create a new wallet for use with ore-cli.
 ```sh
 ./createwallet.sh ~/.config/solana/wallet_devnet_test1.json
 ```